Can a disabled athlete compete in sport for able bodied competitions?

-Are there any sporting rules which apply specifically to this scenario?
+Are there any sporting rules which apply?

-Does this rule apply just to athletics?
+Does this rule only apply to athletics?

 What is the basis for this rule?

-Rules in relation to doping and illegal performance enhancing substances
+- doping and illegal performance enhancing substances

-Rules in relation to the age of competitors in amateur sport at local levels
+- to the age of competitors in amateur sport at local levels

-- The Law of England and Wales
+The Law of England and Wales

-- What does the law say?
+What does the law say?